NSAIDs (Nonsteroidal Anti-Inflammatory Drugs) and Arthritis

 - High blood pressure

 - Leg swelling

 Please note: The side effects listed are the most common ones.
-All possible side effects are not included.
+Not all side effects are included.
 Always contact your doctor if you have questions about your particular medication or if you are experiencing any unusual side effect.

 Who Is More Likely to Develop Stomach Ulcers and Bleeding While Taking NSAIDs?

 Anyone can develop a stomach ulcer while taking NSAIDs.
 However, several of the following factors may place a person at higher risk: